Skip to Content

 Bolo Spots

-Bolo spots are inherited from a champion Labrador sire named Banchory Bolo, who lived in England from 1917 to 1925.
 Bolo spots are small patches of white hair that may appear sporadically on the feet.
 They are usually behind the front feet (specifically, behind the metacarpal/metatarsal pads) of some dogs.

-If you hope to show your Labrador, don’t worry too much about Bolo spots docking them points as they aren’t considered a mismark.
+If you hope to show your Labrador, don’t worry too much about Bolo spots docking them points, as they aren’t considered a mismark.
 Judges usually disregard these markings since they are widespread among purebreds.

 It is not uncommon for puppies to be born with Bolo spots that either fade as they age or eventually disappear under black or brown fur.